telerik/ajax-docs/testing-with-test-studio/overview.md

 Test Studio’s plugin for Visual Studio enables developers and testers comfortable writing code to work in the environment where they’re most productive.
 Telerik’s testing plugin features a robust built-in recorder that outputs functional tests in code, which you can directly customize or extend in Visual Studio.
 Build tests for advanced AJAX-powered applications – test dynamic pages, AJAX requests and operations, JavaScript calls and more.

-Here is a screenshot of a Test Studio UI sample test:
+>caption A screenshot of a Test Studio UI sample test:

 ![Overview](images/introduction-teststudio-overview.PNG)

 Highlights: